COMP122/comp122-f22/format_encodings/10_03/notes_10_03.md

      * Problem 7: Our input variables are over written
        - the values of $a0, $a1 are reused
-     * Solution 7: Marshal both your input and output values
+     * Solution 7: De-marshal inputs, Marshal the output
        - That is to say:
          - allocate a unique register for these values
          - reposition at the start/end of the subroutine